AdamSwenson/biz-ethics-docs/lectures/Big data Background.md

 To be a person in our sense is to have a certain moral status.
 It is a moral term, not just a synonym for 'human being'.
 All (living) human beings are persons, but it need not always refer to humans.
 We'll come back to this at the end of the semester, but for now, it will be enough to draw some rough distinctions.

 You, me, and all the people in your life except for your imaginary friends are natural persons.
 Trees, rocks, and tacos are non-persons.
-Corporations, states, and other entities whose existence depends on things like acts of law are unnatural persons.
+Corporations, states, and other entities with a certain moral / legal status whose existence depends on things like acts of law are unnatural persons.

 There may be borderline cases.
 If a robot turns out to be sufficiently like a human being that similar moral considerations should be extended to them, then perhaps the robot would be a natural person.
 For now, natural persons are limited to human beings.

-What it is for data to be 'about' or 'linked to' a natural person?
+What does it mean for data to be 'about' or 'linked to' a natural person?
 Since data represent facts, part of the answer is that a person is the subject of the fact.
 For example, Adam weighs 190 lbs is[^fn10] a fact.
 I am the subject of the sentence 'Adam weighs 190 lbs'.
 Thus the entry in the database which records this fact is about me.

 But our definition of personal data requires that the person in question be 'identified or identifiable'.
 The ability to link a piece of data to a natural person is the decisive feature.